mennylevinski/advanced-netscanner/README.md

-# 🔍 Secuditor Network Scanner
+# 🔍 Light Network Scanner

 A lightweight, open-source Python tool for discovering devices on your local network.
 Built for **ethical diagnostics**, **security awareness**, and **administrative auditing**.